African nations, US say blacks mistreated in Chinese city

 Nigerian Foreign Minister Geoffrey Onyeama said he summoned the ambassador to express “extreme concern” and call for an immediate government response.

+The chair of the African Union Commission, Moussa Faki Mahamat, on Saturday said he also had summoned the Chinese ambassador to the African Union, Liu Yuxi, to express “our extreme concern.”

-Kenya also has spoken out.
+Kenya, too, has spoken out.
 A foreign ministry statement noted “unfair responses against foreigners, particularly of African origin,” from some locals in Guangzhou, especially landlords.
 Kenya’s embassy in Beijing has “officially expressed concern,” it said.

 The statement said the Chinese embassy in Nairobi has told Kenya’s foreign ministry that authorities in Guangzhou “have been tasked to take immediate action to safeguard the legitimate rights of the Africans concerned.”